Barrcap/OpenU_c_project/README.md

 # OpenU_c_project
-Writing Assembler program for Assembly code in C, using only language's standard libraries.
+Writing Assembler program for Assembly code with C, using only language's standard libraries. blabla